Miami River (Florida): Commercial use

 The Miami River is likely the shortest working river in the United States.
-The Center for Urban & Environmental Solutions reported in 2008: "Waterborne commerce through the Miami River port doubled between an annual level of about 250,000 short tons in the early 1970s to about 500,000 in the early years of the new century.
+The Center for Urban and Environmental Solutions reported in 2008: "Waterborne commerce through the Miami River port doubled between an annual level of about 250,000 short tons in the early 1970s to about 500,000 in the early years of the new century.
 Foreign trade accounts for most of the commerce through the Miami River Port.
-Exports dominate the Port's commerce, accounting for over 75 percent of the total.
-In the 1970s, exports had averaged 56 percent of the total.
-Most of the Miami River's foreign trade is with the nearby countries of the Caribbean, especially the Dominican Republic, Haiti and the Bahamas.
-This reflects the suitability of the Miami River for shallow draft vessels which serve the many shallow draft ports in the Caribbean."
+Exports dominate the Port's commerce, accounting for over 75% of the total.
+In the 1970s, exports had averaged 56% of the total.
+Most of the Miami River's foreign trade is with the nearby countries of the Caribbean, especially the Dominican Republic, Haiti, and the Bahamas.
+This reflects the suitability of the Miami River for shallow-draft vessels, which serve the many shallow draft ports in the Caribbean."

-The Miami River has long been home to many small cargo terminals where smaller ships (up to about 230 ft in length) call to load cargo, most of which is destined for ports in the Bahamas and various Caribbean nations.
+The Miami River has long been home to many small cargo terminals, where smaller ships (up to about 230 ft in length) call to load cargo, most of which is destined for ports in the Bahamas and various Caribbean nations.
 It is also an area where all manner of contraband—illegal drugs, undocumented immigrants—have been discharged into the United States.
 Because of continuing efforts by the United States Coast Guard, U.S. Customs and Border Protection (CBP), DEA and other agencies, the illicit trade has been minimized in recent years.

 Although the part of the river from Northwest 36th Street to its mouth is still polluted, this has been mitigated considerably by rigid enforcement of both international and U.S. laws regarding discharge of oil and sewage by ships, as well as of laws addressing industrial dumping.
 The muddy bottom, however, is still reported to contain undesirable substances in significant quantities.